sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 &nbsp;

-We recommended using the PIN or password option, as these are more obstructive to law enforcement or adversaries than a fingerprint ID.
+We recommended using the PIN or password option, as a PIN or password offers more protection against law enforcement or adversaries.
 This measure is particularly important in the event that you are faced with a casual search by police or other authorities.
+A good PIN/PASSWORD would be at least six digits long and does not use any of the following items:

+* Simple number sequences like 1234 or 0000 (including repetition: 1122 or 2233)
+* Significant dates such as your birth year or spouse’s birthday
+* Any part of your Social Security Number
+* Any part of your address or phone number
+* Longer PINs are safer than shorter PINs because there are more ways to mix the numbers together.
+For example, if you use a four digit PIN, there are 10,000 possible variations (starting with 0000, 0001, 0002, and so on).
+With a six-digit PIN, there are one million possible codes, so it’s harder for thieves and computer programs to successfully guess your PIN.

 ![](/images/Curriculum_img_14.jpg)
 &nbsp;